Durometer and Shore hardness scales are international standards for measuring the hardness of materials.

 The image below depicts various materials and what Shore hardness scales they fall into.

 Various industries and applications will require different materials, so it’s important to perform durometer hardness tests before implementation.
-For example, softer compounds that offer less resistance are fine for low-pressure seals where the material must conform to rough or uneven surfaces.
+For example, softer compounds that offer less resistance are ideal for low-pressure seals where the material must conform to rough or uneven surfaces.
 In contrast, harder materials are more appropriate for high-pressure seals.

 Not sure what material your application requires?
 Reach out to our specialists, who will be happy to help you with the selection process.